Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server/guide.en-au.md

 ##### Fedora

-First verify that your private network interface is connected, in this example, our private interface is called `eno2`:
+First verify that your private network interface is connected, in this example, our private network interface is called `eno2`:

 ```bash
 $ nmcli device status